Hugo Fraile: Club career

 Fraile was in Huelva, Andalusia.
 After graduating from Atlético Madrid's youth system, he made his debut as a senior with its C side in 2005, in the Tercera División.

-Fraile moved to Rayo Vallecano in the summer of 2006, being assigned to the reserves also in the fourth division.
-On 3 September 2008 he made his first-team debut, coming on as a substitute in a 3–1 away win against SD Huesca in the second round of the Copa del Rey.
+Fraile signed for Rayo Vallecano in the summer of 2006, being assigned to the reserves also in the fourth division.
+He played his first game with the first team on 3 September 2008, coming on as a substitute in a 3–1 away win against SD Huesca in the second round of the Copa del Rey.

-On 19 July 2011, Fraile joined another reserve team, Getafe CF B of Segunda División B. He made his debut with the main squad on 5 May of the following year, playing the last 13 minutes in a 0–0 La Liga away draw with Athletic Bilbao.
+On 19 July 2011, Fraile joined another reserve team, Getafe CF B of Segunda División B. He made his debut with the main squad on 5 May of the following year, playing the last 13 minutes of a 0–0 La Liga away draw with Athletic Bilbao.

 On 18 May 2012, Fraile was definitely promoted to the first team.
-After appearing rarely during the season, he was transferred to Segunda División club Sporting de Gijón, signing a two-year deal.
+Having appeared rarely during the season, he was transferred to Segunda División club Sporting de Gijón on a two-year deal.

 Fraile scored his first professional goal on 1 September 2013, opening the 3–0 home victory over RCD Mallorca.
-On 27 January 2016 he terminated his contract with Sporting, and agreed to a two-and-a-half-year deal with Elche CF the following day.
+On 27 January 2016, he terminated his contract with Sporting and agreed to a two-and-a-half-year deal at Elche CF the next day.

 On 8 July 2017, following his team's relegation, Fraile joined third-tier club CF Fuenlabrada for one year.
-After achieving promotion in his second season as champions, he scored a career-best 13 times in the following for an eighth-place finish, ten of those coming from penalties.
+He achieved promotion in his second season as champions, then scored a career-best 13 times in the following for an eighth-place finish, ten of those coming from penalties.

 Fraile signed with AD Alcorcón of the second division on 22 August 2020.